usethesource/capsule/README.md

 ## Synopsis

-Capsule aims to become a full-fledged (immutable) collections library for Java 8+ that is solely built around persistent tries.
+Capsule aims to become a full-fledged (immutable) collections library for Java 11+ that is solely built around persistent tries.
 The library is designed for standalone use and for being embedded in domain-specific languages.
 Capsule still has to undergo some incubation before it can ship as a well-rounded collection library.
 Nevertheless, the code is stable and performance is solid.
 Feel free to use it and let us know about your experiences!

 # Getting Started

-Binary builds of capsule are deployed in the usethesource repository.
+Binary builds of Capsule are deployed in the usethesource repository.
 In case you use Maven for dependency management, you have to add another repository location to your pom.xml file:

 ```
 <repositories>